Section 1: Epidemiology and aetiology

 - Dr Neil Iosson is a locum GP in Sussex; Dr Victoria Ingham is consultant in nephrology at Brighton and Sussex University Hospital NHS Trust and Dr Marlies Ostermann is consultant in nephrology and critical care, Guy’s & St Thomas’ NHS Foundation Trust, London

-This is an updated version of an article that first appeared in GP magazine in March 2011.
+This is an updated version of an article that was first published March 2011.